(THG) The Hanover Insurance - Ratings and Ratios

 Is The Hanover Insurance a good stock to buy?

-Partly, yes.
-Based on ValueRay Fundamental Analyses, The Hanover Insurance (NYSE:THG) is currently (February 2025) ok to buy, but has to be watched.
-It has a ValueRay Fundamental Rating of 50.97 and therefor a somewhat positive outlook according to the companies health.
+Yes, based on ValueRay Fundamental Analyses, The Hanover Insurance (NYSE:THG) is currently (April 2025) a good stock to buy.
+It has a ValueRay Fundamental Rating of 66.01 and therefor a positive outlook according to the companies health.

 Is THG a buy, sell or hold?